 When we perform a cost segregation study, you can expect:

-- Construction specialists who use the building plans to determine measurements, electrical power loads and other counts of the building components and classify them according to the recovery periods referenced above.
+- An Eide Bailly construction engineer will use the building plans or on-site documentation to determine measurements, electrical power loads, and other counts of the building components and classify them according to the recovery periods referenced above.

-- Pricing of the building components using “an accepted third-party pricing source” that is consistently applied to all of the building components.
+- The segregated building components are then valued using an accepted third-party source that is consistently applied to all the building components.

-- A thorough report that explains the process and, more importantly, the tax justification for those items moved to a 5-year or 15-year recovery period.
+- A thorough report is prepared explaining the process and, more importantly, the tax analysis for those items moved to a five-year, seven-year or fifteen-year recovery period.

 - The final step is implementation into your depreciation software.
 Our fixed asset services team has experience in a wide range of software and systems to ensure your results are properly realized.